Blamechance/quartz/content/Digital-Cottage/Thoughts And Mental Snippets/Coding without expectations vs. intentional intensity.md

 Though, there's likely a trap in here that could lead oneself into "feeling productive" without actually creating meaningful, high-quality value output -- to this point, this (and the former) approach would only generate it's most effective value when used within an en effective, alternating strategy guided by intuitive feeling.

 ### Ultimately...
+The critical thing is likely that **you keep going, and do so consistently**.
+The best application of these two schools of thoughts is likely to use both interchangeably, based on factors such as time/stamina/focus available -- mentally, you won't be in a single static frame of mind along the journey after all, and will have moments where you're more motivated or available than others.